Carbon-Twelve-C12/quantera/docs/progress.md

 12. [ ] Optimize gas usage in smart contracts
 13. [ ] Prepare for security audit
 14. [ ] Integrate new features into the frontend

-## Timeline

-Based on our progress, we are currently in Week 7-8 of our Implementation Plan.
-We've completed the core contract implementations and interfaces, as well as advanced platform features like multi-asset support, liquidity solutions, and yield optimization.

-The next major milestone is expanding the backend services to support these new contracts and integrating them into the frontend.
-This should take about 2-3 weeks.
-After that, we'll focus on comprehensive testing and deployment preparation.

 ## Challenges and Considerations